xeptagondev/performance-app-methodology/methodology/efficiency/procurement.md

 ## Introduction

 Procurement efficiency is critical to UNDP's ability to deliver timely development results.
-This indicator measures the speed and planning quality of the procurement process, specifically tracking the time from evaluation through to contract award and approval (Stages 3-5 of the procurement cycle).
+This indicator measures the speed and planning quality of the procurement process, specifically tracking the time from evaluation through to pre-solicitation through to contract creation (Stages 1-4 of the procurement cycle).

 Effective procurement management ensures that:
 - Projects can begin implementation without unnecessary delays